rivethealth/denorm/doc/join.md

 ### Sync

-Join to all dependency records.
+Join to all dependency records in the current transaction.

 ### Async